hikari-no-yume/lunasync/README.md

 1. `npm install`

-2. Set up a web server that serves `index.html` for its 404 page... my code shouldn't rely on this, but it does.
+2. Set up a web server on `localhost:8000` that serves `index.html` for its 404 page... my code shouldn't rely on this, but it does.

 3. Run `node server.js` on the same hostname.
 (Add the `--debug` flag when debugging to ignore request origins).
 For production use you'll need to change the code of both `lunasync.js` and `server.js` if that hostname isn't `lunasync.ajf.me`, it's hard-coded, sorry.
-However when debugging, it will just try to contact the WebSocket server from the same domain (e.g. if web server is on `localhost:8000` it will try to contact WS server on `localhost:9003`).
+However when debugging, it will just try to contact the WebSocket server from the same domain.
+Note: Persona logins are hard-wired to use an origin of `http://localhost:8000` in debug mode, and `http://lunasync.ajf.me` normally, so you'd also have to edit that.

 4. That's it, I think?